InsightLab/telegram-bots/investbot/README.md

 # InvestBot

-The idea of this bot is to assist in the process of monitoring financial investments :computer:
+The idea of this bot is to assist in the process of monitoring financial investments :moneybag:

 ## Dependencies